bomanaps/lean-quickstart/README.md

     c. `nodes.yaml` which has the enrs generated for each of the respective nodes.
     d. `config.yaml` the actual network config

-2. `--freshStart` reset the genesis time in the `config.yaml` to now
+2. `--generateGenesis` regenerate all genesis files with fresh genesis time and clean data directories
 3. `--popupTerminal` if you want to pop out new terminals to run the nodes, opens gnome terminals
 4. `--node` specify which node(s) you want to run:
    - Use `all` to run all the nodes in a single go